Doing taxes probably isn't your idea of a good time. Deductions and credits are here to change your mind.

 We'll start with some definitions.

-Tax deductions indirectly lower your tax bill by lowering your taxable income – by subtracting eligible costs you've paid throughout the year.
+Tax deductions indirectly lower your tax bill by lowering your taxable income.
+You add up eligible costs you've paid throughout the tax year and subtract that number from your income.

 Tax credits are even better.
 Because it's a dollar-for-dollar discount.
 Meaning a $1,000 tax credit lowers your tax bill by $1,000.